 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed an average weight Border Terrier is 1-1 ½ cups of food total per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an average weight Border Terrier is 1 to 1½ cups per day, split between two meals.

 While food guarding behaviors are not more prominent in the Border Terrier than in other breeds, children should never be allowed to touch or remove food while any dog is eating.

-Alone Time With enough exercise and mental stimulation—and possibly a crate—the Border Terrier may be able to stay home alone for 4-8 hours per day.
+Alone Time With enough exercise and mental stimulation—and possibly a crate—the Border Terrier may be able to stay home alone for four to eight hours per day.
 Barking or destructive behaviors may arise without enough exercise or attention.

 Health and Grooming